cohalloran1/march-madness/src/output/analysis/matchup_1112_vs_1103.md

 ## Analysis

 As a #4 seed, Arizona has a significant seeding advantage over #13 seed Akron.
 Arizona has a higher ELO rating (1690 vs 1637), indicating better season-long performance.
 Historically, #4 seeds have won 79.60% of games against #13 seeds in the tournament.
-This is expected to be a close matchup, with Arizona having a slight edge (58.43% win probability).
+Arizona is the clear favorite with a 79.29% chance to win.

 ## Betting Value Assessment